Tabletop potentials for inflation from $f(R)$ gravity: Primordial power spectra from inflation

 We note that this model has also been considered previously in \cite{Berkin:1990nu, Faulkner:2006ub, Huang:2013hsb, Rodrigues-da-Silva:2021jab}, in which similar constraints on $m_1$ were obtained, namely, $m_1 > 6.8\, m$ \cite{Faulkner:2006ub}, $m_1 > 7.8\, m$ \cite{Huang:2013hsb}, and $m_1 > 9\, m$ \cite{Rodrigues-da-Silva:2021jab}.
 A small difference between the bound in \cite{Faulkner:2006ub} and our bound $m_1 > 9 \, m$ (coinciding with that of \cite{Rodrigues-da-Silva:2021jab}) is due to the shrinking of the allowed $n_{_S}$ values from WMAP to Planck.

 From the above examples, we see that models with one mass scale typically fail to satisfy the observational CMB constraints while those with several mass scales, capable of incorporating a plateau/tabletop in the scalaron potential, can be compatible with observations just like the Starobinsky model.
+Regarding $f (R)$ as a general relativity theory with quantum corrections, the fact that higher powers of curvature should be sufficiently suppressed may be taken as an information about the nature of the underlying quantum field theory.
+This interesting issue lies beyond the scope of our paper.